MSeidelFed/RandodiStats/README.md

 # RandodiStats
 Random distributions with specific shapes and related statistics

-The function plotting_distributions allows to plot the distribution of multiple variable of interest by estimating its shape thorugh the kurtosis and square of skewness parameters.
+The function plotting_distributions allows to plot the distribution of multiple variables of interest by estimating their shape through the kurtosis and square of skewness parameters.
 These parameters are a dependency of the "fitdistrplus" R package.

 The function requires four parameters, e.g: